Starlink Internet Guide

 Does Starlink work everywhere in Canada?

-Starlink covers the vast majority of Canada, including many rural and remote areas.
-Availability can still depend on local network capacity, your exact address, and whether Starlink has open capacity in your cell.
-Always enter your service address on Starlink’s website before assuming a plan is available.
+Starlink covers much of Canada, including many rural and remote areas.
+Availability can still depend on local capacity, your exact address, and whether the dish has a clear sky view.
+Enter your service address on Starlink's website before assuming it is available.

 How much does Starlink cost in Canada in 2026?

-Some Starlink service is flexible, but you should not assume every offer is contract-free.
-Certain free-kit, discounted hardware, rental, or 12-month Residential offers can include a commitment period, equipment return rule, or change fee if you cancel, downgrade, or switch before the term ends.
-Read the checkout terms carefully before ordering.
+Some Starlink service is flexible, but do not assume every offer works the same way.
+Certain free kit, discounted hardware, rental, or special offers can include return rules, service rules, or a fee if you cancel or change plans early.
+Read the checkout terms before ordering.

 Can I pause Starlink Residential with Standby Mode?